-(1) HUNGRY: { $\langle w, t, x \rangle$: x is hungry in w at t}.
+(1) HUNGRY: $\{\langle w, t, x \rangle : x \text{ is hungry in } w \text{ at } t\}$ .

-A number of arguments have been proffered which suggest that de se attitudes cannot adequately be described by a simple view of mental attitudes on which they are relations between a subject and a proposition (possible worlds proposition or structured proposition true or false simpliciter).
-Let me quickly rehearse what I consider the strongest of these arguments: similarity arguments (to borrow Egan's (2010b) term).5
+At least three kinds of motivation have been given for the distinctiveness of de se thoughts.
+Let me quickly rehearse what I consider the strongest motivation: similarity arguments (to borrow Egan's (2010b) term).

 Mad Heimson believes that he is Hume, a belief he would express by saying 'I am Hume.'
 Hume, of course, also believed of himself that he is Hume.
 Hume and Heimson share a belief, they are doxastically similar, which explains similarities in their actions (given that their desires and background beliefs are similar).
 They introduce themselves as 'David Hume,' get angry when they hear Hume being badmouthed, sign with 'David Hume,' and so on.
 But there is no relevant possible worlds proposition that both Heimson and Hume believe that would explain this doxastic similarity.
 Why not?
 Heimson and Hume are worldmates.
 So any candidate possible worlds proposition is either true at their world or false at their world.
 If it is true, then both Heimson and Hume have a true belief.
 If it is false, both Heimson and Hume have a false belief.
 But Hume is right in believing that he is Hume because he is Hume, and Heimson is wrong in so believing.
 So the shared object of their beliefs, which explains their similarities in action, cannot be a possible worlds proposition.
-Lewis concludes that the shared object of Heimson's and Hume's beliefs is the property being Hume, which each of them self-attributes.6 Equivalently, we
+Lewis concludes that the shared object of Heimson's and Hume's beliefs is the property being Hume, which each of them self-attributes.
+Equivalently, we can say that the shared object of their beliefs is the centered content that is the set of centered worlds whose center is Hume.